tiagomaradei/app-citybik-integration-test/README.md

-# laravel-integration-test
+# laravel-docker-integration-test

-## O Desafio
+## Challenge

-Faça uma aplicação que tenha integração com a API CityBikes https://api.citybik.es/v2/ para cumprir os seguintes requisitos:

-### 1) Armazenar os principais dados no Banco de Dados

-### 2) O usuário deverá visualizar todos os pontos de disponíveis no Brasil
-Interface:  Tabela dos Pontos de Bicicletas Compartilhadas disponíveis no Brasil
-Colunas:
-  - Nome do Local
+Make an application that has integration with the CityBikes API https://api.citybik.es/v2/ following requirements

+### 1) Store only the necessary data in the Database

+### 2) The user can view all access points in Brazil
+Interface: Table of Shared Bicycle Points available in Brazil
+Columns:
-  - Localização (Cidade/País)
+  - Place Name
-  - Quantidade de Bicicletas disponíveis

-### 3) O usuário poderá buscar por nome ou cidade
-Interface: Resultado de busca em tabela

-### 4) Bônus: Encontrar o local mais próximo
-Interface: Resultado de busca em tabela

-## Linguagem e bibliotecas para resolver o problema
+  - Location (City / Country)
+  - Number of Bicycles available

+### 3) User can search by name or city
+Interface: Table search results, puts only what you think necessary the user

+### 4) Bonus: Find the nearest location
+Interface: Table search results, puts only what you think necessary the user

+## Tech
+  - Use Docker and docker-compose
   - PHP 7
   - Framework Laravel >= 5.4
   - PostgreSQL >= 9.4 ou MySQL 5.x.x